Practice Policies & Patient Information

 If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this GP surgery, please let us know.
 This includes Primary Care Network staff working as part of our GP surgery.
 We operate a complaints procedure as part of an NHS system for dealing with complaints.
 Our complaints system meets national criteria.

-How to complain
+How to make a complaint

 We hope that most problems can be sorted out easily and quickly when they arise and with the person concerned.
 For example, by requesting a face-to-face meeting to discuss your concerns.